claiye/zcash-analysis-19733/README.md

             python zcash_extraction.py

-        ~~*Note: This command will take 1 hour per 1,500 blocks.~~ *Note: This command will now take 3,000 blocks per hour. :)
+        ~~*Note: This command will take 1 hour per 1,500 blocks.~~ *Note: This command will now take 3,000 blocks per hour. :')

         It will parse all the available data on the node.
-        If re-run it will start from the last block committed in postgres If you cannot get a `connection refused` error, please check that the `rpcallowip` in the `zcash.conf` has been correctly set to the range used in the docker network*
+        If re-run it will start from the last block committed in postgres If you cannot get a `connection refused` error, please check that the `rpcallowip` in the `zcash.conf` has been correctly set to the range used in the docker network* See the bottom section on our changes for how to run this in AWS.

 - Once the above steps are complete you may continue